• Skip to main content

 Offer A Variety Of Foods

-Offering a variety of foods helps kids get the nutrients they need from every food group.
+Offering a variety of different foods at snack times helps kids get the nutrients they need from every food group.
 Patience works better than pressure.
 Although adults usually decide what kids eat, we all know that kids eat what is available.
 Therefore, surrounding them with healthier options leaves them no choice but to eat better food.
+For example if your kids love crackers, try having several kinds with whole grains available to try.

 Don’t Use Food As A Reward